sdrdis/jquery.earth-3d/README.md

 Based on the amazing [sphere.js](https://github.com/SamHasler/sphere) plugin of [Sam Hasler](https://twitter.com/SamHasler), jquery.earth3d.js is an open source jquery ui plugin which will allow you to emulate a 3d earth (or any planet actually) on canvas.
 I also added some functionalities I needed for my pet project.

 Here are the main functionality provided so far:
-* Change the map texture (you can change it to mars for example)
+* Change the map texture (you can change it to mars for example), along with the tiling
 * Change the rotation axis (tilt, turn)
 * Change the size
 * Change the default rotation speed